J-P-Bakker/ipAnon/readme.md

 ```

 ## Docker
-If you want to use this script in Linux hosts that do not have [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2) installed you can use the provided docker container
+If you want to use this script in Linux hosts that does not have [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2) installed you can use the provided docker container

 ### Docker build
 To build the docker image change directories to the ipAnon folder and execute the following command